 The Key Sign of Childhood Emotional Neglect in Adults

-Perhaps the most pervasive sign is a sense of numbness or emptiness.
+Perhaps the most pervasive sign of emotional neglect is a frequent sense of numbness or emptiness.
 This can impact you in a variety of ways, e.g. you experience detachment from your feelings and the feelings of others.
 Here are some examples of how this detachment may manifest:

 - It could be a literal physical sensation, e.g. a knot in the stomach or a tightness in their throat.